whxhlgy/my-spring/README.md

 - It can create a bean from bean definition (involves creation, populating properties, and initialization)
 - It can also resolve bean reference

+#### BeanDefinitionRegistry

+Interface implemented by objects which can register bean definition.

 #### DefaultListableFactory

-This factory is responsible for registering bean definition.
+This factory is responsible for registering bean definition and create bean from bean definition.